 Written by Dawn Tevis

 Wisconsin Libraries Transforming Communities (WLTC) program provides a pathway by which public library and community teams develop and establish sustainable partnerships.
 These partnerships highlight the vital role libraries play within a community and the importance of community engagement.
-This series of 7 weekly articles are the results of the creative relationships and initiatives created by the WLTC 2020-21 cohort, libraries, and community organizations.
+This series of 7 weekly articles is the result of the creative relationships and initiatives created by the WLTC 2020-21 cohort, libraries, and community organizations.
 The results of their work include a deeper level of understanding of and responsiveness to each partner’s needs and resources.
 Together, the groups are shaping one another’s evolution and helping to ensure Wisconsin libraries continue to serve at the forefront of equity and innovation within local communities.

 Diverse Brodhead Partnerships Catalyze Powerful Connection Despite Pandemic